student-kajal/FOOTWEAR-INVENTORY/README.md

 👩‍💻 Developed By
 Kajal (Solo Developer)
-Based on requirements from the GP Fax Footwear Company Built with ❤️ using MERN Stack
+Based on requirements from the GP Fax Pvt.
+Ltd. Footwear Company Built with ❤️ using MERN Stack

 📝 License